ELECTRICAL CARDIOVERSION

 It’s important to report any symptoms or concerns to your healthcare team immediately after the procedure.

 Before the procedure, your healthcare provider will evaluate you to determine if you are a fit candidate for electrical cardioversion.
-This evaluation may include a physical exam, blood tests, an electrocardiogram (ECG), and other diagnostic tests to assess your heart function and to identify any potential risks or complications.
+This evaluation may include a physical exam, blood tests, an electrocardiogram (ECG), and other diagnostic tests to assess your heart function and identify potential risks or complications.

 Once you are eligible for the procedure, they will instruct you on how to prepare.
 This may include fasting for a certain time before the procedure, stopping certain medications, and avoiding caffeine or alcohol.